 At the end of "Operation: C.A.K.E.D.-T.H.R.E.E., after the KND defeat the Delightful Children's Giant Birthday Present Robot with the help of an army of Chicks, Numbuh 1 is about to take the cake from the Delightful Children when the Chicks defecate all over it.
 Numbuh 1 then convinces the Delightful Children to eat the cake, which they do.
 It also counts as an in-universe example, as several children are grossed out from watching the Delightful Children eat the soiled cake on their television sets.

-Seasonal Rot: Ironically around the time the series began to establish its mythos and continuity, which was about season 2 and onward for some people when Flanderization took hold of Numbahs 3 and 4 despite all the character development everyone got, especially those two despite their Flanderization.
+Seasonal Rot: Ironically around the time the series began to establish its mythos and continuity, which was about Season 2 and onward for some people, when Flanderization took hold of Numbuhs 3 and 4 despite all the character development everyone got, especially those two despite their Flanderization.
+Some fans also complained the show began to take itself too seriously, given the humour in many early episodes was the self awareness of the kids antagonising anything standard kids would.

 There's also the matter of the 1/362 Ship Tease.
 Despite Operation: I.T. showing how close they were and Operation: G.I.R.L.F.R.I.E.N.D. all-but-confirming that Rachel has feeling for Nigel beyond friendship, it was never resolved.
 The trope comes in with after Lizzie dumped Nigel, which looked like it was foreshadowing that he would end up with Rachel.
 You can imagine how many fanfics have centered around them getting together.